markwhiting/Whiting.me/faq.md

 ## Frequently asked questions

 ### Can we talk?
-Perhaps — I am having to reduce meetings due to a tight schedule.
-[Email me](mailto:mark@whiting.me) your questions and a phone number at which I can reach you.
+Perhaps — I am reducing meetings due to a tight schedule.
+[Email me](mailto:mark@whiting.me) your question and a phone number at which I can reach you.
 I'll probably respond via email, but if it makes more sense, I'll call.

 ### Can I have your CV?
 Yes — my [CV is here](https://whiting.me/cv).
 It's printer friendly and can be used to save a PDF.